salaboy/from-monolith-to-k8s/README.md

 ## Avoiding inconsistent states

 If we have an architecture like the one described for this example, where multiple services hold the state for different domain objects, we might end up having inconsistent states between services.
-If communications are done via REST, you will need to take care of making sure that for every call works, as there are no transaction boundaries between the services, if something fails, you will have an inconsistent state.
+If communications are done via REST, you will need to take care of making sure that for every call works, as there are no transaction boundaries between the services, if something fails, you have an inconsistent state.

 In our example, this might happen if the `Email Service` is down.
 You might accept or reject a proposal but if the service is down, fail to notify the potential speaker about the outcome.
 That is quite a terrible situation to end up with and there are a few solutions to this challenge.